OpensourceICTSolutions/zabbix-5-old-version-1_8-theme/README.md

 here is what u want to do:

 1. download the file
-2. add your file to your zabbix server at /styles/
+2. add the 2 files to your zabbix server at /styles/
 3. Enjoy your theme!